patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

     - Will be used as the base features that will be input to the model

 ### Start/End point definition
+our first preprocessing step is to trim the videos.
+We will remove the periods from the start and end of the video where the signer is stationary.
+Resulting in shorter videos where to the actual sign performance takes up the majority of the time.
 *DRAFT*
 #### motion detection
-- we are explored various different methods for measuring motion between frames:
+- to do this we explored various different methods for measuring motion between frames:
-    - bf sub
+    - bg sub
     - Basic
     - Landmarks
 - Each normalised and moving avgd for smooth results, and consistency between datasets